Texas Caviar combines black-eyed peas, tomatoes, peppers, onions, and cilantro for a light yet substantial summer dip or salad.

 You can make just enough for your family or easily multiply the recipe for a crowd.
 And it has loads of everyone’s favorite southwestern flavors – jalapeno, lime, and cilantro!
 Plus, all the chopping and dicing is great knife skills practice.

-You’ll want to keep this recipe handy all summer for your cookouts and pool parties.
+You’ll want to keep this vintage southern recipe handy all summer for your cookouts and pool parties.

-According to Saveur, Texas Caviar was invented by Helen Corbitt in 1940.
-It’s really just a black-eyed pea salad and everybody and their cousin has a different recipe for it.
+According to Saveur, the recipe was invented by Texax cook Helen Corbitt in 1940.
+It’s really just a black-eyed pea salad, and everybody and their cousin has a different recipe for it.
 I’m sharing mine today.

 Like most simple salad recipes, the directions are brief.
 Toss all the ingredients together in a bowl.
 Cover and refrigerate to give the flavors time to develop.
 Great to make the day before your party and pull out when your guests arrive.

-- 2 cans black-eyed peas, rinsed and well drained
+- 29 ounces canned black-eyed peas rinsed and well drained

 - juice of 2 limes